-What is Distributed DoS Attacks?
+What is a Distributed DoS Attack?

 Modern distributed denial of service attacks can be broadly divided into two main kinds.
 These are infrastructure-level DDoS attacks and application-level DDoS attacks.